o-k-coding/gardnr/README.md

 ### Wishlist

 - [] setup command to help get local environment setup for managing notes and digital garden
+- [] parse md files into a tree like data structure for easier querying
 - [] use llm to generate description for posts
 - [] allow user to define tags for posts
 - [] use llm with RAG to generate tags for posts
 - [] create a convention for saving files to cloud and templating Image components in the posts
+  - [x] using obsidian image syntax
+  - [] using normal markdown image syntax
 - [] create an rpc server to allow for remote control of grdnr
 - [] create VS Code plugin to work with grdnr-control
 - [] use charm for more interactive cli